The Regional Gastronomy of Spain

 The Basque Country leans towards seasonally-based regional cooking, with local specialties like marmitako (potatoes with bonito, a cousin of Tuna) and Txangurro (spider crab shells filled with fabulous clam and crab mousse).
 The Basque country is home to some of the best restaurants in Spain, particularly in San Sebastian.
 The local Wine Region DO Txacoli, a light, spritzy white.

-Delicacies include (octopus), caldeiradas (akin to bouillabaisse), Pote (a hearty stew made with ham, haricot beans, garlic) and a multitude of seafood including vieiras (wonderful, succulent scallops).
+Delicacies include (octopus), caldeiradas (akin to bouillabaisse), Pote (a hearty stew made with ham, haricot beans, garlic), and a multitude of seafood including vieiras (excellent, succulent scallops).
 The wines from Galicia can be marvelous, particularly the posh Albarino whites.
-Top producers include Terras Gaudas, Martin Codax, Condes de Albarei, and Pazo de Barrantes (owned by famed Rioja winery, Marques de Murrieta‘s own Count of Creixell).
-Other good white wines can be found in the Ribeira Sacra DO (Denomination of Origin).
+Top producers include Terras Gaudas, Martin Codax, Condes de Albarei, and Pazo de Barrantes (owned by famed Rioja winery, Marques de Murrieta‘s Count of Creixell).
+Other excellent white wines can be found in the Ribeira Sacra DO (Denomination of Origin).

 Pimientos del Piquillo (Stuffed peppers)